 Finally, a DVD conversion of an old film makes an excellent gift for Christmas.
 If you have a relative that just loves re-watching family footage, then give them a gift they will really love this year by updating their VHS tapes onto a reliable DVD format.

-At Video2DVD, we have decades of experience transferring treasured memories, dealing with all manner of formats and producing them onto DVDs and digital file formats.
+At Video2DVD, we have decades of experience transferring treasured memories, dealing with all manner of formats such as Betamax and Hi8 and producing them onto DVDs and digital file formats.
 As we head into the Christmas season, give your loved ones the precious gift of their home videos on DVD or MP4 format.
 Contact us today for more information.